scharlau/BDD_Shopping/README.md

 This shopping example is a simplified and modified version of a messy solution to Shopping Example at https://github.com/scharlau/Shopping_Exercise which is built upon from the 'Depot' example found in "Agile Web Development with Rails" from Pragmatic Programmers (https://pragprog.com/book/rails5/agile-web-development-with-rails-5) We're using this example, because it lets us quickly get to the BDD parts that we want to explore.
 This example also uses the Faker Gem from https://github.com/stympy/faker to generate sample data for the application.

+In this example the shopping cart doesn't work.
+That's something that I'll fix in a future update.
+For now it means you should not create cart objects as they will not show up on the page.

 The BDD example with RSpec and Capybara is based on examples found at https://robots.thoughtbot.com/rspec-integration-tests-with-capybara and some help from Stackoverflow to modify the rails_helper.rb file to find the session_helpers.rb file.

 Find more on Capybara and RSPec configuration at https://www.devmynd.com/blog/setting-up-rspec-and-capybara-in-rails-5-for-testing/